Deprecation of Custom Reports with the February '21 Release

 Cornerstone will be deprecating the legacy reporting solution "Custom Reports" with the February ’21 Release.
 With Reporting 2.0, users can execute the same business reporting operations as they've done in Custom Reports in addition to Reporting 2.0's rich suite of new features and functionality.

-Standard reports will eventually be deprecated but the timeline is currently not yet determined.
+Standard reports will eventually be deprecated, but the timeline has not been determined.

 For more detailed information about Reporting 2.0, see the following in Online Help:

 - See Reporting 2.0 - Share Report.

 - See Reporting 2.0 - Report Delivery and Scheduling.

 When the deprecation occurs, existing Reports will be migrated automatically to Reporting 2.0.
 For clients that have already done the migration themselves and/or who no longer need the custom reports, there will be an option to opt out of being migrated.

 Clients who wish to migrate their custom reports into Reporting 2.0 ahead of the February ’21 deprecation can do so by using the custom reports migration tool available in Reporting 2.0.
 Report properties and certain configurations are preserved in the migration, such as shared users and delivery settings.
 However, some configurations may need to be manually enabled.
 See Reporting 2.0 - Custom Reports Migration Tool.